 The only way an interviewer can learn any of those things about a job candidate is by talking to him and asking him questions.
 This will allow the candidate to paint a picture of himself that is much more elaborate than what can fit on one sheet of paper.

-Deciding Whether to Accept or Reject Job Offer
+The Second: Deciding Whether to Accept or Reject Job Offer

-Another purpose of a job interview is to help you to learn about the employer.
-You will discover things on a job interview that will allow you to make an informed decision about whether to accept or reject the job offer the employer makes to you.
+Another purpose of a job interview is to help you learn about the employer.
+You will discover things on a job interview that will allow you to make an informed decision about whether to accept or reject the job offer the employer makes you.

-You will learn some things about the employer whether by asking him questions or from the questions he asks you.
+You will learn some things about the employer, whether by asking him questions or from the questions he asks you.
 For example, if the interviewer starts asking questions about working late or traveling, you can safely assume that these things will be part of your life if you get the job.

 You may decide by the end of a job interview that this isn’t really the job for you, or that this institution isn’t one you want to work for.
 And that’s okay.
 It’s up to you or to the employer to make this determination before you accept a job offer and begin working.

-3. Prepare to Answer These Questions
+3. Prepare to Answer The Main Questions Asked in Any Interview

 You will also be asked questions about your strengths and weaknesses, your interests and hobbies, and your likes and dislikes, all of which will allow the employer to learn about your personal traits or characteristics.